Course list

 • Employment Law in Practice

-Symposium sessions feature three days of live, highly interactive virtual Zoom sessions that will explore today’s most pressing topics.
+Symposium sessions feature two days of live, highly interactive virtual Zoom sessions that will explore today's most pressing topics.
 The Leadership Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
 Using the context of your own experiences, you will take part in reflections and small-group discussions to build on the skills and knowledge you have gained from your courses.

-Join us for the next Symposium in which we’ll discuss the ways that leaders across industries have continued engaging their teams over the past two years while pivoting in strategic ways.
+Join us for the next Symposium in which we'll discuss the ways that leaders across industries have continued engaging their teams over the past two years while pivoting in strategic ways.
 You will support your coursework by applying your knowledge and experiences to relevant topics for leaders.
-Throughout this Symposium, you will examine different areas of leadership, including innovation, strategy, and engagement.
+Throughout this Symposium, you will examine different areas of leadership, including the psychology of leadership; women in leadership; and leading in a volatile, uncertain, complex, and ambiguous world.
 By participating in relevant and engaging discussions, you will discover a variety of perspectives and build connections with your fellow participants from various industries.

 All sessions are held on Zoom.

 Future dates are subject to change.
 You may participate in as many sessions as you wish.
 Attending Symposium sessions is not required to successfully complete any certificate program.
 Once enrolled in your courses, you will receive information about upcoming events.
 Accessibility accommodations will be available upon request.
+For future reference, download our Symposium course flyer.

 As an employer, how much control or influence do you have on what your employees say or do at — or outside of — the workplace?
 What does it mean to defame someone in the context of the workplace and how can you avoid doing so?
 And where is the line between an individual employee's rights and the rights of workers to advocate as a group for better employment?